fword-dev/f-word.dev/src/episodes/2/index.md

 **Vadim:** Yeah.
 Who would have thought?

-**Vadim:** So, loading="lazy" is an enhancement.
+**Vadim:** So, `loading="lazy"` is an enhancement.
 Please use it, and use it wisely.
 I wouldn’t put it everywhere.
 I would try to optimize the loading so it would work better for end users.

 **Bruce:** Yeah.
 And what I like about it, as well, is it’s one of those things where the browsers are free to apply their own heuristics.
-So a browser might, for example, if it notices it’s got a really fast connection, it might disregard you saying loading="lazy", and load it anyway because it can.
+So a browser might, for example, if it notices it’s got a really fast connection, it might disregard you saying `loading="lazy"`, and load it anyway because it can.
 Again, it’s one of those things where you, as a developer, are giving the browser a hint as to what you deem important or not, but it is free to make its decisions based upon what it knows of the device, the current network capabilities, etc. And I like these kind of things because, developers, we are giving hints to the browser, rather than commanding the browser.
 The browser is a user agent, and it works for the user, not for the developer.

 **Vadim:** Yeah.
 I really like what is happening between us and browsers; like, we’re giving hints to each other.
 So browsers tell that user prefers reduced motion, and we’re hinting, browser, that we want this image to be loaded lazy. we’re not trying to implement something and hide it from browser.
 So browser now have an idea that something’s happening, and this is developer’s intention, so they could work around it.